CruceGameDevel/CruceGame/docs/hacking.md

 Do not use any other ways to close an issue that require code.
 Do not comment things like "I have fixed the issue".
-If you use the commit names as I described above, they will be automatically liked to the issue and we will see them.
+If you use the commit names as I described above, they will be automatically linked to the issue and we will see them.